Chris Pappas (Neighbours): Storylines

 Nurse Aidan Foster is assigned to look after Chris.
 Chris later turns down Aidan's offer of a drink; but Natasha encourages him to spend time with Aidan.
 Chris becomes jealous when Aidan goes on a date with another guy and eventually manages to ask Aidan out.
 Chris and Aidan begin dating.
 Aidan encourages Chris to tell his parents about them, but Chris admits that he is struggling to and worries how his father will react.
 Chris chooses not to invite Aidan to his birthday party, which is hosted by his family, and Aidan breaks up with him.
 Chris tells his parents about his relationship and they assure him that they would have accepted it.
 During a car journey to the city, Chris and his friends find Sophie Ramsay (Kaiya Jones) hiding in the boot of his car.
 Andrew pressures Chris into allowing Sophie to sit on Summer's lap.
-An argument between Andrew and Natasha breaks out and when Andrew bumps Chris' arm, he loses control of the car and crashes.
+An argument between Andrew and Natasha breaks out and when Andrew bumps Chris's arm, he loses control of the car and crashes.
 Chris blames himself for the accident and Andrew's father, Paul (Stefan Dennis), tries to sue him.
 The police fine Chris and he loses his license for six months.
 Chris and Aidan get back together and Chris moves into 26 Ramsay Street.

 Chris becomes frustrated with Aidan when he does not confide in him about his feelings or accept help from him.
 When Aidan goes back on his promise to be more open and honest, Chris breaks up with him.
 Chris suffers a flashback to the crash and damages a Lassiter's car.
 Ralphie Mahone (Daniel Bowden) fixes the car and in return, he asks Chris to rework some vehicles for him.
 Chris comes clean to Lucas, who calls the police.
 Ralphie threatens Chris, but Mason Turner (Taylor Glockner) intervenes and gets rid of Ralphie.
 Georgia Brooks's boyfriend, Scotty, makes sexual advances towards Chris.
 When Georgia finds out, she starts avoiding Chris, but they later make up.
 Chris befriends Amber Turner (Jenna Rosenow) when he sees she is being bullied.
 Amber develops a crush on Chris and he is forced to tell her that nothing will ever happen between them.
 Chris begins dating competitive swimmer Hudson Walsh (Remy Hii).
 Chris breaks up with Hudson when he learns that he is taking performance-enhancing drugs.
 Chris and Hudson later get back together.
 Hudson confesses to running down Amber's ex-boyfriend Robbo Slade (Aaron Jakubenko).
 He apologises to Chris and then refuses to see him again.